 Today, though, more and more people are biking to work as a way of saving on gas, getting exercise, and because it’s fun.

-Wikipedia: The History of Cycling – a brief history of the sport
+Wikipedia: The History of Cycling – Brief history of the sport

-Cycling Timeline – a quick history of the bicycle and cycling
+Cycling Timeline – Quick history of the bicycle and cycling

-Bicycle Museums – a list of different museums around the world
+Bicycle Museums – List of different museums around the world

-Improving the Bicycle – a history of bike improvements
+Improving the Bicycle – The history of bike improvements

-Technology: Improvements in the Bicycle – some of the highlights of how bikes have evolved
+Technology: Improvements in the Bicycle – Highlights of how bikes have evolved

-Evolution of the Bicycle – a short video that shows how the bike has changed
+Evolution of the Bicycle – Short video that shows how the bike has changed

-Top Bicycle Upgrades for 2014 – a look at how the bike has recently changed
+Top Bicycle Trends for 2021 – Look at how the bike has recently changed

 Once you’ve started cycling, you can either do it on your own, with a few friends, or you can join a cycling group.
 Look in your local paper, in biking magazines, or online to see if there’s a cycling club in your area.

-Seven Steps to Being a Cyclist – getting started and setting goals
+Seven Steps to Being a Better Cyclist – Getting started and setting goals

-Choosing a Bicycle – a list of the different types of bikes
+Choosing a Bicycle – List of the different types of bikes

-There are a number of different types of cycling events you can participate in, including races and competitions.
-You can find out about these events in a number of different ways.
+There are several different types of cycling events you can participate in, including races and competitions.
+You can find out about these events in several different ways.
 If you’re part of a cycling group, you’ll probably hear about events from your fellow group members.
 You can also look online, read about upcoming events in your local newspaper, and read cycling magazines.
 For most of these events, all you have to do is register, pay any entrance fee, and show up.
 Some don’t even require registration and are free.

 Races and Competitions